Chysie-YU-0413/Notally-Extended/README.md

 Issues are currently disabled.
 Please use the pull requests tab only for translations or bug fixes, This project is currently not accepting feature requests.

 ### Translations
 All translations are crowd sourced.
-To contribute, follow these [guidelines](https://m2.material.io/design/communication/writing.html) and email me or open a pull request.[Get it on IzzyOnDroid](https://apt.izzysoft.de/packages/com.omgodse.notally)

-### Contributing
-Issues are currently disabled.
-Please use the pull requests tab only for translations or bug fixes, This project is currently not accepting feature requests.

-### Translations
-All translations are crowd sourced.
 To contribute, follow these [guidelines](https://m2.material.io/design/communication/writing.html) and email me or open a pull request.